Pre-colonial Timor: Early history

-The island of Timor was populated as part of the human migrations that have shaped Australasia more generally.
+The island of Timor was populated as part of the human migrations that shaped Australasia more generally.
 It is believed that survivors from three waves of migration still live in the country.
-The first is described by anthropologists as Vedda people who arrived from the north and west at least 42,000 years ago.
-In 2011, evidence was uncovered, at the Jerimalai cave site, showing that these early settlers had high-level maritime skills at this time, and by implication the technology needed to make ocean crossings to reach Australia and other islands, as they were catching and consuming large numbers of big deep sea fish such as tuna.
+The first is described by anthropologists as "Australo-Melanesian" people who arrived from Southeast Asia Mainland least 42,000 years ago.
+In 2011, archeologists from Australian National University uncovered evidences from Jerimalai cave show that these early settlers had high-level maritime skills at this time, and by implication the technology needed to make ocean crossings to reach Australia and other islands, as they were catching and consuming large numbers of big deep sea fish such as tuna.
 These excavations also discovered one of the world's earliest recorded fish hooks, between 16,000 and 23,000 years old.

-Around 3000 BC, a second migration brought Melanesians.
-The earlier Vedda peoples withdrew at this time to the mountainous interior.
-Finally, proto-Malays from 2500 BC arrived from south China and north Indochina.
+Around 3000 BC, a second wave of migration brought Austronesians people, who likely trace their origin to Taiwan.
+These new immigrants introduced Austronesian languages and agriculture to the island, while earlier pre-Austronesian population gradually merged with these newcomers.
 Timorese origin myths tell of ancestors that sailed around the eastern end of Timor arriving on land in the south.
-Some stories recount Timorese ancestors journeying from the Malay Peninsula or the Minangkabau Highlands of Sumatra.
+Some folklores accounted Timorese ancestors journeying from the Malay Peninsula or the Minangkabau Highlands of Sumatra.